-Another Vast subject, so i am going to put all of the Hammered Coins in chronological order, instead of separate pages, with links to useful pages externally, crossovers between the series is bound to happen, so i make no apologies, all coins from the close of the dominance of Rome to over a thousand years later, when the Hammered series of coins was superseded by the milled coinage should somehow fit into here….
+Another Vast subject, so for the moment, i am going to put all of the Hammered Coins in chronological order, instead of separate pages, with links to useful pages externally, crossovers between the series is bound to happen, so i make no apologies, all coins from the close of the Roman Empire & its dominance over Europe & large swathes of various country’s,led to a void before the hammered series of coinage emerged, with the hammered coins lasting for over a thousand years, before the Hammered series of coins was superseded by the milled coinage, it all, should somehow, fit into here….

-The site below gives a good up to date price guide for Anglo Saxon coins with good coin images, please note the “providence” notes, as these coins have been cross referenced several times for accuracy… https://anglosaxoncoins.homestead.com/
+The link to the site below gives a good up to date price guide for Anglo Saxon coins with good coin images, please note the “providence” notes, as these coins have been cross referenced several times for accuracy… https://anglosaxoncoins.homestead.com/

 Below is an interesting site, although an auction site, it’s still a good visual ID site… http://www.silburycoins.co.uk/ another good visual site, full of everything most Detectorist’s might find… http://www.coins-of-the-uk.co.uk/pics/